 What bag sizes or weights can be palletized with this robot?

-Robotic palletizers can palletize bags weighing 20 pounds to 110 pounds.
-Tool change out is required, if you want to palletize different sized bags with the same bag filling system.
-The robot can also stack pails, boxes and drums on shipping pallets.
+Robotic palletizers stack valve bags and open mouth bags weighing 20-110 lbs.
+If you want to palletize different sized bags with the same bag filling system, end-of-arm tool change out is required.
+This type of robot arm can also stack pails, boxes, and drums on shipping pallets.

 How does the robot pick up the bags without breaking them?

-It uses an attachment or tool that reaches under the bag when it is on the feed roller conveyor, also known as the palletizing conveyor.
+It uses an attachment, or end-of-arm tool, that reaches under the bag when it is on the robot pick conveyor.

 How does the robot know when to start and stop?